 Agronomy is the application of plant and soil science to crop production.
 It includes the study of plant breeding, genetics, biotechnology, molecular biology, physiology, biochemistry, weed control and crop management.

-Students may choose from either a thesis-based (Option I) or non-thesis-based (Option II with a project and a minor) Master's of Science Degree in Agronomy degree program.
+Students may choose from either a thesis-based (Option I) track or a non-thesis-based (Option II) track for the Master's of Science Degree in Agronomy.
 Both options allow students maximum flexibility in selecting coursework that meets their career goals and interests.
 A greater level of responsibility is expected from students at the graduate level.
 Each master's student should take the lead when communicating with his or her advisor and graduate committee.
 Option I applicants may be required to discuss research logistics prior to program acceptance.
 See the pre-requisites:Higher Learning Commission.

 Specializations for Online Students:

-Masters of Agronomy or Horticulture students can also choose between a variety of specializations.
-A specialization is a well-defined area of study that has been approved by the Graduate Council and will appear on a student's transcript along with the degree and major.
-Specializations are optional in Agronomy and Horticulture students.
+Graduate students can also choose between several specializations.
+A specialization is a well-defined area of study (12-15 credits) that has been approved by the Graduate Council and will appear on a student's transcript along with the degree and major.
+Specializations are optional to Agronomy and Horticulture students.

 - Crop Physiology and Production